2016 Mukilteo shooting

 On July 30, 2016, a mass shooting occurred during a house party held by students of the University of Washington and Kamiak High School in the community of Mukilteo.
-Three people were killed and one person was injured.
+Three people were killed and a fourth was injured.
 Afterwards, the gunman fled the scene.

 Ninety minutes after the shooting, a suspect, identified as 19-year-old Allen Christopher Ivanov, was arrested near Chehalis.
 On August 2, he was charged with aggravated murder, attempted murder, and assault; and he pleaded not guilty to all of the charges on August 22.
 On December 19, 2016, to avoid the death penalty, Ivanov waived his right to appeal his sentence and pleaded guilty to the killings.
 On January 12, 2017, Ivanov was sentenced to life imprisonment without the possibility of parole.

 The shooting led to calls for gun control in Washington state.

 Shooting

 Before the shooting, a house party was being held in Mukilteo.
 About fifteen to twenty university and high school students, most of them graduates, were in attendance.
 The gunman arrived at the party at around 10:00 p.m. and observed the party unarmed.